figaw/praqma.com/_posts/2016-06-17-academy-trd.md

 avatar: /images/stories/academy-trd/code-academy-trd-med.png
 published:  true
 ---
-This week we had the first [CoDe Academy](http://www.code-conf.com/academy2016/), hosted at NTNU in Trondheim!
-We had 64 students sign up for the event - and given this is the first week of summer vacation you have to admire their dedication!
+This week we had the first [CoDe Academy](http://www.code-conf.com/academy2016/), hosted at NTNU in Trondheim.
+We had 64 students sign up for the event - and given this is the first week of summer vacation, you have to admire their dedication!
 <!--break-->

-We created code academy to stronger ties with students and faculty in university.
-We think the best way to do this is to share valuable learning from industry.
+We created CoDe Academy to stronger ties with students and faculty in the university.
+We believe the best way to create such a friendship is to share valuable learnings from the industry.
 So we took our [best training material](/training) and crafted a course aimed at teaching students the best modern software development practices.

 ## The curriculum